0xFroggi/0xFroggi/README.md

 #### 🛡️ [Nessus Vulnerability Scanner Implementation in Homelab](https://github.com/0xFroggi/NessusProject)
 - Deployed a Nessus vulnerability scanner in a homelab environment to identify and address security flaws.
-- Configured one Windows machine to be intentionally vulnerable by stopping automatic updates, turning off the firewall, and installing outdated, insecure software.
+- Configured a Windows virtual machine to be intentionally vulnerable by stopping automatic updates, turning off the firewall, and installing outdated, insecure software.
 - Installed and configured Nessus on an Ubuntu Linux machine to perform scans and detect security issues on the Windows machine.

 #### 🛡️ AI-Based Malicious Content Detector Web Application